homermultitext/hmt-archive/overview.md

 -   Individual labelled CEX blocks are easily imported into databases or statistical software.
 -   CITE-App is a browser-based app for working with data loaded from a CEX source:
 <https://github.com/cite-architecture/CITE-App>
 -   `scs-akka` is a RESTful microservice that loads data from a CEX source:  <https://github.com/cite-architecture/scs-akka>
+-   Server-CITE-App is a browser-based app for working with CEX data served by `scs-akka`:  <https://github.com/cite-architecture/Server-CITE-App>

 ## What other kinds of access does the HMT project offer?